kc-ml2/meent/docs/source/theories/connecting_layers.rst

 Connecting Layers
 =================

 Once the eigenmodes of each grating layer are identified, the transfer matrix method (TMM) can be utilized to determine the Rayleigh coefficients (:math:`\mathbf R_s, \mathbf R_p, \mathbf T_s, \mathbf T_p`) and the diffraction efficiencies.
 TMM effectively represents this process as a matrix multiplication, where the transfer matrix is constructed by considering the interaction between the eigenmodes of neighboring layers.
 This matrix accounts for the energy transfer and phase shift between the eigenmodes, and it is used to propagate the electromagnetic fields through the entire periodic structure.

 From the boundary conditions, the systems of equations consisting of the in-plane (tangential) field components :math:`(\mathbf E_\mathtt s, \mathbf E_\mathtt p, \mathbf H_\mathtt s, \mathbf H_\mathtt p)` can be described at each layer interface.
 We will first consider the case of a single grating layer cladded with the superstrate and substrate, then expand to multilayer structure.
 At the input boundary (:math:`z=0`):

 .. math::
-    :label: eqn:z0
+    :name: eqn:z0

     \begin{align}
         \begin{bmatrix}